 Human rights defender Elshan Hasanov described the treason case against Imam Babayev as "clearly fabricated".
 "No one believes Sardar Babayev is an Iranian spy," exiled human rights defender Arif Yunus told Forum 18 in February.

 From 2017 until his release in February 2020, Imam Babayev served a three-year jail term for leading mosque prayers after gaining Islamic education outside Azerbaijan.

 Sabail District Court told Forum 18 on 29 September 2022 that it had not renewed Babayev's pre-trial detention since April 2022.
 However, Babayev's lawyer Javad Javadov told Forum 18 from Baku on 29 September that on 16 September the court had extended his client's detention for a further six months, until 19 March 2023.
 Baku Appeal Court rejected Babayev's appeal against the further extension of his detention.

-Babayev is still being held in the SSM secret police Investigation Prison in Baku, human rights defender Hasanov told Forum 18 from Baku on 29 September.
+Babayev is still being held in the SSS secret police Investigation Prison in Baku, human rights defender Hasanov told Forum 18 from Baku on 29 September.
 "The whole case is kept secret," he added.
 "Getting information on it is impossible."